Will Texas A&M cover the spread vs. Penn State? Betting Trends, Record ATS

 Texas A&M vs. Penn State: Betting Trends, Record ATS, Home/Road Splits - November 23

-The Penn State Nittany Lions (4-0) will look to extend a four-game winning streak when they visit the No. 12 Texas A&M Aggies (4-0) at 12:00 PM ET on Thursday, November 23, 2023 as 6.5-point underdogs.
+The Penn State Nittany Lions (4-0) will try to continue a four-game winning streak when they visit the No. 12 Texas A&M Aggies (4-0) at 12:00 PM ET on Thursday, November 23, 2023 as 7.5-point underdogs.
 The Aggies have also won four games in a row.
-The matchup has an over/under set at 136.5 points.
+The over/under is 136.5 for the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!